scalacenter/scala-3-migration-guide/docs/macros/metaprogramming-features.md

 ---
-id: migrating-macros
+id: metaprogramming-features
-title: Migrating Macros
+title: Metaprogramming Features
 ---

-The Scala 2 macros are compiler dependent by design.
+The Scala 2 macros are compiler-dependent by design.
+A macros compiled by a version of the compiler cannot be used by another version of the compiler.
-Therefore it is impossible to compile or even consume them in Scala 3.

-In this document, we provide guidelines to help you migrate your macro library to Scala 3.
+Scala 3 is overcoming this limitation by introducing a new principled approach of metaprogramming.
+While this is an uncontested improvement, it also means that previous macro implementations have to be rewritten from the ground up.

 ## Before rewriting a macro